jbshelton/GBAudioPlayerV3/README.md

 ---

 #### A few things to note
-- None of the encoding methods will work properly on a Gameboy Advance \(and the Gameboy Player by extension\), due to it using a digital method of mixing audio that doesn't emulate the analog behavior properly at all\.
+- At the moment, none of the encoding methods will work properly on a Gameboy Advance \(and the Gameboy Player by extension\), due to it using a digital method of mixing audio that doesn't emulate the analog behavior properly at all\.
 I apologize for everyone who only has a GBA :\(
 - HQ and SHQ on DMG may sound a bit whiny at lower sample rates \(caused by using a smaller ROM setting or a longer audio track\) due to the method I implemented for reducing noise
 - Legacy uses the least amount of ROM, and SHQ uses the most space\.
-Specifically, you can only fit slightly less than 1/3rd the amount of stereo SHQ audio in a cartridge compared to stereo Legacy audio\.
+Specifically, you can only fit slightly less than 1/3rd the amount of stereo SHQ audio in a cartridge compared to stereo Legacy audio\. \(That means that slightly less than 1 minute of SHQ audio fits into the same space that 3 minutes of Legacy audio fits into\.\)

 ---

 #### Planned updates
+- A modified version of Lesserkuma's [256M ROM builder](https://github.com/lesserkuma/256M_ROM_Builder) with a custom menu that allows the audio playback code to fit in the same space as the menu so that 4 8MB audio ROMs can fit onto a 32MB multicart instead of just 3 8MB ROMs
+- Deconstruction/debug ROM capability so that anyone can make GBPCM oscilloscope deconstruction videos with either an accurate emulator or real hardware
+- A static thumbnail/album cover to show on the screen while the audio is playing
+- A separate audio encoding mode to allow playback on a Gameboy Advance
 - A max sample rate calculator to cap the manually altered `samplerate` parameter
-- A modified version of Lesserkuma's [256M ROM builder](https://github.com/lesserkuma/256M_ROM_Builder) with a custom menu that allows the audio playback code to fit in the same space as the menu so that 4 8MB audio ROMs can fit onto a 36MB multicart instead of just 3 8MB ROMs
-- Deconstruction/debug ROM capability so that anyone can make GBPCM oscilloscope deconstruction videos with either an accurate emulator or real hardware

 ---

 #### Possible updates
 - A simple pause/play/scrub system that utilizes joypad interrupts
-- A static thumbnail/album cover to show on the screen while the audio is playing
-- TPP1 mapper support \(for emulators only at this point\)
+- TPP1 mapper support \(for emulators only so far\)
 - A rudimentary GUI that has arbitrary path support \(can get the audio file from anywhere on your computer\)